Beside the Mountain

 • with butter instead of coconut oil

-After playing around with the amount of oatmeal and different ingredients I found adding coconut had an awesome texture, but to make these a proper oatmeal cookie I removed the coconut from the recipe.
-Both chia and flax egg works great as an egg replacement.
-Use coconut oil for dairy-free, and butter if you have it!
+After playing around with the amount of oatmeal and different ingredients, I found adding coconut had an awesome texture, but to make these a proper oatmeal cookie I removed the coconut from the recipe.
+Both chia and flax eggs work great as an egg replacement.
+Use coconut oil for dairy-free, or else butter if you have it!

-Don't overmix: I found if the oatmeal cookies are over-stirred they create a more of a cake-like texture, not the crumby chewy classic oatmeal cookie texture (even without eggs) we all love.
+Don't overmix: I found that if you over-stir the oatmeal cookies, they create a cake-like texture, not the chewy classic oatmeal cookie texture (even with eggs) we all love.

 Looking for other eggless cookie recipes?
 Try my favourite brownie cookies (made with a banana instead of an egg)!